mrbitler/code-louisville/README.md

 # code-louisville
 Hello,
-This just the beginning and hopefully will develop better websites.
+This is the first website I have ever built, hopefully many more to come.